More than 1.3 million Georgians have already voted in the Senate runoffs, rivaling general election turnout

 Several Democratic voters said they were energized by Biden’s win and eager to see his priorities implemented with the help of a unified government, while some Republicans said they wanted to keep the incoming president in check with a GOP-controlled Senate.

 “There needs to be compromise,” said Cindy Davidson, 63, a Republican who voted on Friday in Cobb County, a Democratic-leaning county northwest of Atlanta.
-“It can’t just be one way with everything, that’s not good no matter which party is in control.”
+“It can’t just be one way with everything.
+That’s not good no matter which party is in control.”

 About 36,000 Georgians who didn’t vote in November cast ballots early for the January runoffs, according to state data.
 That includes people who were too young to vote last month.